Pace bands explained: from elite to off-pace

 How PaceBoss colours them

-The values are tuned for both light and dark mode separately, so the same band reads with similar visual weight regardless of theme.
+The bands map to five colours from green (excellent) through red (terrible), tuned for both light and dark mode separately so the same band reads with similar visual weight regardless of theme.

 In the pace-trend chart, each lap's dot is coloured by its band relative to the cohort best.
 In the SectorsChip, each thermometer's height is its band converted to a fill percentage.
 In the per-track chips on /me, the chip's whole background gets a faint tint at the band's colour at ~6–7% opacity.